krithikV/sim-uol-cs-2026/readme.md

 # SIM-UOL Class 2026 Repository

-Welcome to the official GitHub repository for the SIM-UOL Class of 2026!
+Welcome to the student GitHub repository for the SIM-UOL Class of 2026!
 This repository has been created to serve as a central hub for all notes and code related to our academic journey.
 Whether you're a student looking for course materials, a collaborator working on group projects, or simply someone interested in our class, you've come to the right place.

 ## Table of Contents